 Knowledge Management (KM) is fundamental for any business to drive innovation and collaboration.
-Bill Gates put it like this “The Challenge for an organization is building a culture that encourages new ideas while providing a platform to reinforce collaboration” and Peter Drucker said “Culture eats strategy for breakfast.”
-But culture is an emergent property of organizational structure.
-Thus, “Organizational structure eats culture for lunch.”
+Bill Gates put it like this “The Challenge for an organization is building a culture that encourages new ideas while providing a platform to reinforce collaboration.”
+Peter Drucker said “Culture eats strategy for breakfast.”
+Yet, culture is a product of the organizational structure.
+Thus, ‘Organizational structure eats culture for lunch.’
 So, the question is: what are you having for dinner?

 To ensure commitment and collaboration to change programs, workers must trust and truly believe in them.
 This is not a matter of employees “buying” into them, but of knowing it is best for them.

 Hence, KM plays a major role building the three fundamental pillars for commitment to change: Trust, collaboration, and Transparency.
 And for these to emerge, a Tropophilic Organizational Structure must be in place.
 With a tropophilic organizational structure, communication is fluid and transparent, collaboration is nurtured and trust emerges by default.

 This type of communication, collaboration and trust, under the pervasive bureaucratic, error-amplifying and behaviour-restricting structures, are simply not possible because bureaucratic structures are deliberately tropophobic and designed to restrict human behavior.